amadad/brandOS/README.md

 2. Install the required Python packages by running the following command:
    ```
-   pip install os re json dotenv anthropic tavily rich datetime
+   pip install os re json dotenv anthropic You Web LLM Search rich datetime
    ```

-3. Create a `.env` file in the same directory as the script and add your Anthropic and Tavily API keys:
+3. Create a `.env` file in the same directory as the script and add your Anthropic and You Web LLM Search API keys:
    ```
    ANTHROPIC_API_KEY=your_anthropic_api_key
-   TAVILY_API_KEY=your_tavily_api_key
+   You Web LLM Search_API_KEY=your_You Web LLM Search_api_key
    ```

 ## 💻 Usage